|

 - Income;

-- Medical costs for a deduction
+- Medical costs for a deduction;

 - Legal obligations to pay child support and the amount paid.

-Exception: Income information verified for Medi-Cal, using the Federal Verification Hub is considered verified.
+Important: Income information verified for Medi-Cal, using the Federal Verification Hub is considered verified.
 However, it cannot be used for CalFresh because the income information that is verified is not relevant to CalFresh eligibility determination due to the age of the information.

 Household Composition Changes